Gari galatheae: Description

 In the original description, Powell described the genus as below:

 Shell, large, thin, fragile, elongate-rectangularly ovate, pale pinkish-buff irregularly radially rayed with salmon-pink.
 Dorsal margin slightly curved, with the umbones situated a little nearer to the anterior end which is narrowly rounded with the point of greatest convexity above middle height.
 Posterior end slightly gaping and flexed with a bias to the left, broadly rounded with the point of greatest convexity below middle height.
 Ventral margin straight.
 Sculpture of numerous rounded concentric ribs crossed by a dense surface pattern of linear-spaced radial threads which curve over the concentric ribs, giving a dense comb-like effect.
 Interior of shell smooth, only slightly corrugated by the external ridges.
 Posterior muscle scar large almost twice the size of the anterior one.
 Pallial sinus deep, reaching the middle of the shell, broad non tapered with a bluntly rounded apex and set at about 30° to the ventral margin.
 Ventral margin smooth within but densely cusped externally by the radial threads which slightly overhang the margin.
 Hinge plate narrow, without laterals.
 Right valve with two divergent cardinals, posterior one the stronger.
 Left valve with two cardinals, a heavy triangulate one immediately below the umbo and a thin short lamellate one parallel with the hinge plate and situated posteriorly.
 Nymph broad and short extending above the dorsal margin.
 Lunule very long and narrow.

 The holotype has a height of 21 mm, length of 44 mm, and a diameter of 11.7 mm.
 The species has a maximum length of 50 mm.

-The species can be distinguished from other member of Gari due to being more elogated and solid, and due to the presence of lamellae of microscopic recurved riblets over the entire outer surface of both shell valves.
+The species can be distinguished from other member of Gari due to being more elongated and solid, and due to the presence of lamellae of microscopic recurved riblets over the entire outer surface of both shell valves.